VTwin90/VGAME/TESTING.md

 ## **User Story Testing**

 ### First Time Visitor Goals:
-> As a user I want to be able to navigate through the whole site smoothly.
+> As a user, I want to be able to navigate through the whole site smoothly.

 Tests Covering story:
 * TC008